The Return of Thalia Plates: The Titan’s Curse Word

 I’ve been to six schools in six years, kicked out of every place.
 I’ve tried to keep my head down in some of them, keeping my chin up in others, it all ends the same.
 The only family that really matters thinks I’m a vandal.
 The second I find a place where I think I’m happy, where I think I’ll stay, I’m sent packing.

 I had grown Mr. Alexander’s trust over the months, he had sort of become a mentor of mine, so naturally, he had left me with the key.
 I opened the door and the little bell rang.
-I headed into my cabin, Loyalty, and sensed the irony of it, the only person in the loyalty cabin giving up hope.
+I headed into my room, Loyalty, and sensed the irony of it, the only person in the loyalty cabin giving up hope, the one who was betrayed the most.
 I went to town on the punching bag and realized I was only building up anger, so I did the only other thing I could think of.
 I turned the music on and danced.

-I wouldn’t say I’m graceful, but dance was always one thing I loved about Debbie Don’s, it felt magical, like I was a paper crane.
-It felt eerie dancing in the dark, the only things that illuminated the room were the golden origami tridents that I had folded to liven up the one room that had all but been abandoned.
+I wouldn’t say I’m graceful, but dance was always one thing I loved about Debbie Don’s, it felt magical, like I was a paper crane, flapping its wings through the night.
+It felt eerie dancing in the dark, the only things that illuminated the room were the foil origami tridents that I had folded to liven up the one room that had all but been abandoned.

-Mr. Alexander practically kicked down the door, still in his pajamas, but holding a shotgun.
+Suddenly, Mr. Alexander practically kicked down the door, still in his pajamas, but holding a Zerf gun.
 He froze up when he saw me.

 “Jesus Christ, Astley, you scared the life out of me.
 Do you have any idea how loud your stomps are?”